AV-Comparatives presents the TOP Cybersecurity Vendors for 2024 - Antivirus Test

 Recommended antivirus products for enterprise users 2024:

-Avast, Bitdefender, Checkpoint, Cisco, Crowdstrike, Elastic, ESET, G Data, K7, Kaspersky, Microsoft, Palo Alto, Sophos, Trellix, Vipre, VMware
+Avast, Bitdefender, Check Point, Cisco, CrowdStrike, Elastic, ESET, G Data, K7, Kaspersky, Microsoft, Palo Alto Networks, Sophos, Trellix, Vipre, VMware

 A detailed overview how the enterprise endpoint protection antivirus products performed in a 365 long term av-test can be found here: